Board of Directors

 Mrs. Katsriku is a product of the University of Ghana, Legon, with a degree in the Arts.
 She holds a Post Graduate Diploma in Public Administration, and numerous postgraduate certificates in Management, Public Policy Analysis, Manpower Planning and Auditing.
 Currently she is Vice-Chair of the African Association of Public Administration and Management (AAPAM) headquartered in Nairobi, Kenya, representing the whole of West Africa.
 Mrs Katsriku has won several awards including Best Worker in the Civil Service in 2007 and a National Award of the Order of Volta in 2011, for her excellence and contribution to the Public Service.

 Mr Sateeaved Seebaluck, Secretary to Cabinet and Head of the Public Service, Mauritius

-Mr Seebaluk attended the Royal College Port Louis before proceeding to Delhi University for higher studies where he obtained the degree of BA (Hons) Economics.
+Mr Seebaluck attended the Royal College Port Louis before proceeding to Delhi University for higher studies where he obtained the degree of BA (Hons) Economics.
 He is also the holder of a Diploma in Public Administration and Management from the University of Mauritius.
 He joined the Mauritian Civil Service in January 1976 as Economist at the Ministry of Economic Planning and Development and shortly after joined the administrative cadre at the Ministry of Finance.
 He was promoted to the position of Principle Assistant Secretary in 1990 and in 2000 was appointed Permanent Secretary.
 He served in various ministries and has been chairman and director of many boards and statutory committees during his career.
-While serving at the Ministry of Environment, Mr Seebaluk pioneered sustainable development and organised the International Conference on Small Islands Developing States in 2005.
+While serving at the Ministry of Environment, Mr Seebaluck pioneered sustainable development and organised the International Conference on Small Islands Developing States in 2005.
 He attended several environmental summits and conferences and was the main negotiator for Mauritius of various multilateral environmental agreements.
 He is the recipient of several international awards on the environment.